 Looking for other pet-friendly things to do in Las Vegas, NV?
 Check them out!

 - Howl’o’ween Pawty – held from 1pm to 3pm Oct.31st

 - District Shopping Center – designer doggy shops, watering centers and outdoor patios

-Know your rights when it comes to having an ESA in Las Vegas, NV. and get back to living a full life.
+And most importantly, know your rights when it comes to having an ESA in Las Vegas, N and get back to living a full life.
 There are plenty of dog-friendly parks and restaurants to check out, as well as some shopping centers and hotels with spas where your emotional support animal will be welcomed.